Clouding of consciousness: Drug use and withdrawal

-Use of and withdrawal from a number of recreational and prescription drugs has been shown to alter brain cognition and contribute to issues such as memory loss, impaired recall, emotional volatility, mood instability, and altered behavior.
-It's additionally known to heighten stress, dysregulate pleasure and reward system sensitivity in the basal ganglia, and limit an individual's executive control function by disrupting normal function of the prefrontal cortex, leading to difficulty concentrating, "organiz[ing] thoughts and activities, prioritiz[ing] tasks, manag[ing] time, and mak[ing] decisions."
+Use of and withdrawal from certain recreational and prescription drugs has been shown to alter brain cognition and contribute to memory loss, impaired recall, emotional volatility, mood instability, and altered behavior.
+It can also heighten stress, dysregulate pleasure and the basal ganglia's reward system, and limit executive control function by disrupting normal function of the prefrontal cortex, leading to difficulty concentrating, "organiz[ing] thoughts and activities, prioritiz[ing] tasks, manag[ing] time, and mak[ing] decisions".

 People may misuse substances as a means of self-medication for psychological/neuro-cognitive difficulties, masking symptoms during use periods but leading to a rebound or exacerbation of symptoms in the immediate post-abstinence period.
 This may result from the users' dependency on and subsequent restriction from the substance in question, or from neurocognitive impairment / neurodegeneration resulting from use.

 Dopamine dysregulation

 As addictive behaviors persist, dopamine is depleted at a faster pace, and its receptors increasingly dulled by oversaturation, leading to a reduced sensitivity to dopamine produced naturally by the body over time.
-It has been consistently shown that individuals with addiction present with both lower responsiveness to dopamine, particularly in D2 receptors, and lower dopamine production overall.
-This, in turn, dysregulates the brain's natural reward-mechanisms, leading to decreased motivation, anxiety, difficulty thinking and concentrating, impulsivity, fatigue, emotional blunting, short-term memory disruptions, forgetfulness, disorganization, loss of coordination and balance, and social withdrawal.
+It has been consistently shown that addicts present with both lower responsiveness to dopamine, particularly in D2 receptors, and lower dopamine production overall.
+This, in turn, dysregulates the brain's natural reward mechanisms, leading to decreased motivation, anxiety, difficulty thinking and concentrating, impulsivity, fatigue, emotional blunting, short-term memory disruptions, forgetfulness, disorganization, loss of coordination and balance, and social withdrawal.

 This self-reinforcing process is often reversed with restriction from the substance in question.
-Though initial acute impacts are pronounced, dopamine levels begin to stabilize during the withdrawal period, albeit slowly, and eventually return to a healthy baseline.
+Initial acute impacts are pronounced, but dopamine levels begin to stabilize during the withdrawal period, albeit slowly, and eventually return to a healthy baseline.

 By substance

+Alcohol

+Heavy, progressive, and persistent alcohol abuse (alcohol use disorder (AUD)) lasting more than several years has been shown to lead to brain damage.
+Cognitive difficulties related to alcohol use that do not progress into more severe illness are called alcohol-related brain damage (ARBD).
+Symptoms include mild executive dysfunction as well as deficits in memory, coordination, motor control, and visuospatial skills.
+Cognitive deficits differ significantly between patients, suggesting "that the functions affected by chronic alcohol consumption are dissociable and supported by different neural systems".